Furnace Installation Cost

 Converting Gas Furnace to Electric

 As solar power & electrification become more popular, many homeowners wonder about electric furnace installation cost and converting their gas furnace to an electric furnace.
+While it is possible to convert a gas furnace to an electric furnace, a heat pump will better serve most electrification projects.

 It is possible to convert a gas furnace to an electric furnace, but it is typically a complex and expensive process.
 Here are some factors to consider if you are thinking about converting your gas furnace to electric: